b-brankovics/GCPSR/README.md

 Examine all the conflicting loci and try to identify why they are showing a conflict.
 Could it be that they are under balancing selection, which helps maintain ancestral polymorphism even through speciation, blocking lineage sorting.
-Lineage sorting is the one of the phenomenon that GCPSR is exploiting.
+Lineage sorting is one of the phenomenon that GCPSR is exploiting.
 Another option could be that the locus has an unreliable alignment, which produces a tree with high support, but should not be considered as a reliable tree.
 (Tree